philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 This is what's known as an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST), and you can think of it like our own version of the CSSOM.

-So now that we have a utility function to get the full CSS text, as well as a function to parse it, here's what our polyfill looks like so far:
+Now that we have a utility function to get the full CSS text, as well as a function to parse it, here's what our polyfill looks like so far:

 ```js
 import postcss from 'postcss';